gerasimovtltsu/ym-playlist-sorter/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+## Note
+My software does not allocate tracks on its own.
+All genres are taken from Yandex Music API.
+If you think that a track has a different genre - all questions to Yandex Music and artists.